jtovarro/hugo-webserver/content/post/contributions/index.md

 ---
-title: Image gallery
+title: Contributions
-description: Create beautiful interactive image gallery using Markdown
+description: Both internal and community contributions.
-date: 2023-08-26 00:00:00+0000
+#date: 2023-08-26 00:00:00+0000
 image: 2.jpg
+categories:
+    - Contributions
 ---

 Hugo theme Stack supports the creation of interactive image galleries using Markdown.
 It's powered by [PhotoSwipe](https://photoswipe.com/) and its syntax was inspired by [Typlog](https://typlog.com/).